 2. In a separate bowl, combine the flours, spices, baking soda, baking powder, and salt.

-3. Gently mix in the chocolate chips with a spatula.
+3. Add the flour mixture, a little at a time, to the liquid mixture.
+Gently mix in the chocolate chips with a spatula.

 4. Using a cookie dough scoop or your hands, form the dough into 1-2T balls.

 5. Bake at 350 for approximately 15 minutes.